Scottish Cabinet: Travelling cabinet

 As of 2024, a total of fifty-two travelling cabinet meetings have been undertaken by the Scottish cabinet.
-Members of the cabinet will travel to other parts of Scotland, out-with Bute House in Edinburgh, to discuss local issues and gather public opinions on a range of government policies and objectives.
+Members of the cabinet will travel to other parts of Scotland, outwith Bute House in Edinburgh, to discuss local issues and gather public opinions on a range of government policies and objectives.

 In October 2024, the Scottish cabinet travelled to Ayr in South Ayrshire, chaired by the first minister.
 The cabinet toured local businesses and projects to highlight the objectives of the Scottish Government.

 First Minister, John Swinney, said the travelling cabinet "connects with communities across the country and enables us to make informed decisions as we strive to create a wealthier, fairer and greener Scotland".

 Scottish Cabinet

-Cabinet Secretaries (attending Cabinet)
+Attendees at Cabinet

-As of 21 September 2025, the makeup of the current Cabinet is as follows:
+As of 22 May 2026, the makeup of the current Cabinet is as follows: